truptilokhande/CMPE258/README.md

 Out future plan is to build a bot on which this ML algo will run inorder to pick up waste near oceans, gutter, land etc.
 As a first step, we aim to build the ML aolution to detect and idenitfy cigarette butts.

+### Dataset

+We have used the [Cigarette Butts Dataset](https://www.immersivelimit.com/datasets/cigarette-butts) and augmented with images from the internet of cigarette butts to improve the model.

+### Annote dataset

 ### Environment and Config

 > ⚠️ This step requires GPU.
 This model was trained on HPC.